magobaol/mac-setup/docs/topics/macos-defaults.md

 		- Spotlight
 			- Show spotlight search: ⌥⌘Space
 			- Show Finder search window: off

+		- Use keyboard navigation to move focus between controls: on

 - Trackpad
 	- Point and click
 		- Tap to click: on